ebitcash/ebitcash/doc/README.md

 ### Resources
 * Discuss on the [eBitcashTalk](https://ebitcashtalk.org/) forums, in the [Development & Technical Discussion board](https://ebitcashtalk.org/index.php?board=6.0).
 * Discuss project-specific development on #ebitcash-core-dev on Freenode.
-If you don't have an IRC client use [webtchat here](http://webtchat.freenode.net/?channels=ebitcash-core-dev).
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ebitcash-core-dev).
 * Discuss general eBitcash development on #ebitcash-dev on Freenode.
-If you don't have an IRC client use [webtchat here](http://webtchat.freenode.net/?channels=ebitcash-dev).
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ebitcash-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)